ST MARY'S Curriculum

 The focal point of the school day is our worship together.
-Four days a week it is held in our hall with all our pupils.
-One day each week the worship is held within each class.
-We celebrate the major Christian religious festivals and involve every child in our nativity play at Christmas.
-The policy for worship is available to read here.
+We celebrate the major Christian religious festivals and Year R lead our nativity play at Christmas.

-Participation in RE and worship is not obligatory and parents wishing to withdraw their children should consult the Headteacher.
+Participation in RE and worship is not obligatory and parents wishing to withdraw their children should consult the RE Co-ordinator or the Headteacher.

 We aim to instill in children:

 a sense of achievement to enable them to take part with confidence